3 BEST Mt Fuji Tours from Tokyo

 Accommodation in Tokyo can be expensive – there’s no simple way to put it!
 However, there are a lot of great options in terms of quality, location, and amenities.
 To help narrow down your choices, I’ve picked out three fantastic stays for those looking for a luxury, mid-range, or budget place to stay.

 Mitsui Garden Hotel Jingugaien Tokyo Premier is a luxury stay featuring rooms with balconies and city views.
 It’s conveniently located in the heart of Tokyo, so you’re close to the trains and top sights, but it’s still a relaxing and quiet stay.
-The rooms are modern and spacious, and you can enjoy the onsite restaurant and gorgeous garden area.
+The rooms are modern and spacious, and you can enjoy the on-site restaurant and gorgeous garden area.

-Prices start around $250 USD per night and can be booked online here.
+Prices start around ¥37,500 ($250 USD) per night and can be booked online here.

-Mid-range – $$
+OMO3 Tokyo Akasaka – $$

-OMO3 Tokyo Akasaka has a fabulous location in the Minato area, and close to the trains so you can get anywhere in the city easily.
+OMO3 Tokyo Akasaka has a fabulous location in the Minato area, and is close to the trains, so you can get anywhere in the city easily.
 The hotel itself is very comfortable for a moderate price point, offering double or twin rooms with cozy sitting nooks in each room.
 There are plenty of restaurants and convenience stores around the hotel, and you can walk to some of Tokyo’s top sights.

-Rooms start around $150 USD on average.
+Rooms start around ¥22,500 ($150 USD) on average.
 You can check prices and reserve this stay online in advance.

-If you’re looking for a budget friendly stay, the Plat Hostel Keikyu Asakusa Karin is your best bet.
-Located in the Asakusa area of Tokyo, you’ll be near top temples and activities and a short walk to the train station.
-The rooms are basic, but clean and provide a comfortable place to rest and you can get a private room or a dorm room.
-Private rooms start around $50 USD and a dorm is about $20 USD – not bad for Tokyo!
+If you’re looking for a budget-friendly stay, the Plat Hostel Keikyu Asakusa Karin is your best bet.
+Located in the Asakusa area of Tokyo, you’ll be near top temples and activities, and a short walk to the train station.
+The rooms are basic, but clean, and provide a comfortable place to rest, and you can get a private room or a dorm room.

 For more options, check out all of the hotels in Tokyo here!